 - Commonwealth Home Support Program (CHSP) provides low level support to assist with living independently, offering services such as cleaning, laundry, meal preparation and shopping.
 The cost will vary depending on the type of support needed and the provider.

 - Home Care Packages provide help to those in greater or more complex care situations.
 There are four levels of care packages ranging from basic to high care needs.
 These offer services such as assistance with showering, dressing, home maintenance and modification, and physiotherapy.
-The costs depend on the care package and include a basic daily fee (up to $10.75 per day) and an income-tested care fee (up to $30.86 per day).
-There may be additional fees which is an agreed amount for additional care and services.
+The costs depend on the care package and include a basic daily fee (up to $11.02 per day) and an income-tested care fee (up to $31.631 per day).
+There may also be additional fees which are agreed amounts for additional care and services.

-There are long waiting lists for Home Care Packages, so apply for an assessment as early as possible.
+There are long waiting lists for Home Care Packages, so you should apply for an assessment as early as possible.